Mesut Özil: Fenerbahçe

-İstanbul Başakşehir
+İstanbul Başakşehir and retirement

 On 14 July 2022, Özil signed a one-year contract with an option for an additional year with İstanbul Başakşehir.
 On 21 August 2022, he made his debut for İstanbul Başakşehir in a Süper Lig game against Kayserispor, as a substitute for Berkay Özcan in the 80th minute, which İstanbul Başakşehir won 2–0.

+Özil left the club and announced his retirement from professional football on 22 March 2023, citing recurrent injuries. Özil made 427 top-flight appearances in his club career.

 International career

 Eligible to play for either Germany or Turkey, after long consideration, Özil chose to play for his country of birth, Germany.
 In September 2006, he was called up for the Germany under-17 team.
 He was a member of the German under-21 team from 2007.
 On 29 June 2009, Özil was selected the man of the match in a 4–0 win over England during the U-21 European Championship final.

 He made his debut for the senior side during a friendly match against Norway on 11 February 2009.
 He scored his first goal for the senior team in his third appearance, another friendly, against South Africa on 5 September in Leverkusen at the BayArena.